mrkiffie/mrkiffie.com/README.md

 # [mrkiffie.com](http://mrkiffie.com)

 This is my static site generator.
 It uses metalsmith to do most of the heavy lifting.
+There are a few custom plugins and handlebar helpers to do the finishing touches.

 ## Installation